eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 - **JUMP**: Sets the program counter to stack top value (02 in our case), determining the next instruction to execute.
 - **JUMPDEST**: Marks the destination of a jump operation, ensuring intended destinations and preventing unwanted control flow disruptions.

+> High level languages like [Solidity](https://soliditylang.org/) leverage jumps for constructs like if conditions, for loops, and internal functions calls.

 ## Gas

 Our innocent little program may seem harmless.
 However, infinite loops in EVM pose a significant threat: they can **devour resources**, potentially causing network [**DoS attacks**.](https://en.wikipedia.org/wiki/Denial-of-service_attack)